 SELECT * FROM users WHERE username = '<USERNAME>' AND password = '<PASSWORD>';

-Now, imagine the attacker gave these values.
+Now, imagine an attacker gave these values:

-username: admin’ OR 1=1--
+username: 'admin' OR 1=1--

 password: --